luokailun/luokailun.github.io/index.md

 ### Research

 My main research area is Knowledge Representation and Reasoning in Artificial Intelligence.
-My research interest is Situation Calculus, Verification and Synthesis of General Strategies, Abstraction.
+My research interest is Situation Calculus, Reasoning about Strategies, Verification and Synthesis of General Strategies, and Abstraction Technologies.

 ### Papers